McNeese Logo

 Step 6: Do Internships!

-Classroom learning can be very different from a real working environment, and internships, workshops, work-study and other opportunities can not only give you practical experience in your field, they can help you network with professionals who can give you advice on potential career paths and realistic expectations for your future.
+Classroom learning can be very different from a real working environment, and internships, workshops, work-study, and other opportunities can not only give you practical experience in your field, but they can also help you network with professionals who can give you advice on potential career paths and realistic expectations for your future.

 Step 7: Give Yourself Time to Decide